You’ve got to try this nonstandard measurement with blocks activity!

-If you have a preschooler, chances are they will line objects up in a long line. – This is a nonstandard measurement, and we can use blocks to explore this even further.
+Grab your blocks!
+You’ve got to try this nonstandard measurement for preschoolers.
+If you have a young child, chances are they will line objects up in a long line. – This is a nonstandard measurement; we can use blocks to explore this further.
+Preschool math activities are best when they are hands-on and play-based.

-Let’s hop on this observation and set up a nonstandard measurement play prompt to explore measuring length!
+Let’s hop on this play idea and set up a nonstandard measurement play prompt to explore measuring length.

 - Beans